by Pastor Anthony Pranno

 If you have any encouragement from being united with Christ, if any comfort from his love, if any fellowship with the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and purpose.

-The Lord is concerned about our natural tendency to split apart, to disconnect, to scatter.
 If we unite (as churches, denominations, believers, Christians), then we will stand stronger against our enemies, be able to defend what is right and moral and good, find safety, provision, and refuge.

 God wants you to find community in a group of people who love and honor him.
 At the same time, if God has met your needs and gathered you together with others who can love you with the love of Christ, you must truly be thankful.